rodiniz/SCTPApi/README.md

 # STCPApi
-Unofficial STCP api to get Bus Schedules in Real Time
+Unofficial STCP api to get Bus Schedules in Porto in Real Time.